agabor/docs/_includes/parse-server/MongoRocks.md

 ### Configuring backups

-At Parse, we deployed strata using a simple distributed cron on all backup nodes.
+At MSG, we deployed strata using a simple distributed cron on all backup nodes.
 You can find a sample cron and and schedule [here](https://github.com/facebookgo/rocks-strata/blob/master/examples/backup/run.sh) in the rocks-strata repository.

 At a high level, the three things you want to do regularly when running backups with strata are: